greencloudcomputing/docs/docs/guide/cli/logging in and out.md

 You've downloaded the CLI tool and are ready to start.
 Before you can get going you need to sign into the account.

-If you have not created a Green Cloud account yet then you can do so [here](https://app.greencloudcomputing.io/signup)
+If you have not created a GreenCloud account yet then you can do so [here](https://app.greencloudcomputing.io/signup)

 If all is in place simply type `gccli login` :